This post may contain affiliate links.

 Mexican Chopped Salad Ingredients

 • Black Beans: Canned black beans are one of those ingredients you should always have on hand in your pantry.
-They’re hearty, versatile and packed with protein and fiber—a personal favorite of mine.
+Super versatile and can be added to any kind of salad to make it more satisfying.

 • Scallions: These add a nice, slightly sharp bite to the salad.
 They’ve got a mild onion-like flavor and when you slice them on the bias they visually elevate the dish.